 Coexistence with the Environment

-On April 8, 2017, Asahi Kasei planted trees at the Asahi Forest in Takachiho as part of a reforestation program organized by Miyazaki Prefecture.
-This was the 6th year of the project which aims to regenerate a broad-leaf forest where cedar and cypress had been cultivated previously.
-Some 530 people including Asahi Kasei Group employees, retirees, and local residents participated in the program, planting 2,050 trees such as oak, Japanese zelkova, maple, and Japanese chestnut oak over a 1 hectare area at an elevation of 1,300 meters.
+In April 2018, Asahi Kasei planted trees at the Asahi Forest of Hayahi Ridge in Nobeoka as part of a reforestation program organized by Miyazaki Prefecture.
+This was the 7th year of the project which aims to regenerate a broad-leaf forest where cedar and cypress had been cultivated previously.
+Around 430 people including Asahi Kasei Group employees, retirees, and local residents participated in the program, planting some 2,000 trees such as wild cherry, Japanese zelkova, maple, and wild chestnut over a 1 hectare area.

-In October 2016, the Asahi Kasei Group exhibited at "Biwako Business Messe 2016," an environmental business exhibition in Nagahama, Shiga Prefecture.
-Our exhibit was themed on environmental solutions of the Asahi Kasei Group that contribute to the preservation of water quality in Shiga Prefecture, showcasing products and technologies such as our phosphorus recovery systems, bipolar electrodialysis equipment to desalinate aqueous solutions and recover and concentrate valuable substances, oil leak detectors, and oil-water separation filters.
+In October 2017, the Asahi Kasei Group exhibited at "Biwako Business Messe 2017," an environmental business exhibition in Nagahama, Shiga Prefecture.
+Our exhibit was themed on environmental solutions of the Asahi Kasei Group, showcasing products and technologies such as oil leak detectors, a system using speech recognition to raise the efficiency of inspection work, and filters to remove foreign substances.
+We also exhibited the activities of our Moriyama Works in the "Mission 79 Dragonfly" project to preserve biodiversity.

 Promotion of Culture, Art, and Sports